 In high school, I didn’t understand why I was emotionally spent all the time.
 Three years into college, I took a semester off.
 I’d been depressed and anxious the entire year, and I needed a break to figure things out.
 I moved home for a few months and ended up seeing a therapist.
 Therapy helped me begin to understand that I have no obligation to be this ultra-social, solve the world’s problems single-handedly, be Jesus to everybody, anxiety-ridden person.
 It can be simpler than that.
 I can let go of who I’m not and embrace who I am.

 Then, a wonderful thing happened–I got my own apartment.

 I transferred schools, moved to far-away Seattle, and lived alone for the first time.
 It was glorious.
 Everything in the 422-square-foot room was mine.
 I came and went on my own schedule, I stayed up late and got up early, watched Netflix in my underwear, and went to poetry readings by myself.
 Did I mention it was glorious?
 I continued to reflect on my true qualities.
 As it turns out, I’m an INFJ personality type by about a 1 percent margin in each category.
 However, a little DNA tweak and I could have easily been an ESTP.

-I recently read 10 Signs You’re an Outgoing Introvert and it continued to sink in: people are never just one way or another.
+I recently read 10 Signs You’re an Extroverted Introvert and it continued to sink in: people are never just one way or another.
 It might be easier to categorize, give labels, and draw lines, but there is too much variety in life for any one definition of a person to hold true at all times.
 Call me cocky, but I like to think that I’m much more interesting than just this or that.